Menu Close

 One of the games older people play is the “What If” Game.
 Have you played this game?
 I know I have.
 What if my dad didn’t move his family all over the place and I got to go to the same school instead of attending ten schools in twelve years?
 What if my mom and dad stayed married, instead of divorcing when I was fourteen?
 What if my dad was still alive instead of dying at age forty-nine and my mom was still alive instead of killing herself at age fifty-four?
 What if I married the first girl I loved instead of the last one?
 What if I went to Briercrest Bible College instead of Midwestern Baptist College?
 What if my parents stayed members of the Episcopal church instead of joining up with Fundamentalist Baptists?
 What if I stayed on as pastor of Somerset Baptist Church instead of moving 1,600 miles away to Texas to co-pastor Community Baptist Church?
 What if I never moved away from Southeast Ohio?
 Or Northwest Ohio?
 Or Central Michigan?
 Or Southwest Arizona?
 What if?
 What if?
 What if?

 Life is made up of countless decisions.
 Each decision we make alters our lives, sometimes in insignificant ways, other times in ways that forever change us.
 Every decision moves us further down the path of life.
-While we would like to think that, if we had done differently at a certain point in life, things would have turned out better for us, how can we know for sure that that would be the case?
+While we would like to think that if we had done differently at a certain point in life, things would have turned out better for us, how can we know for sure that would be the case?
 Alter your timeline at one point and everything changes.
 And isn’t that the sum of what we call life?
 Ever-moving, ever-changing.
 The most that any of us can do is use the information at hand to make the best possible decisions.
 I have made countless bad decisions, choices that altered my life and that of my family in profound ways.
 Shit, I tell myself, I would sure like a do-over.
 Well, there are no do-overs, no second chances.
 All any of us can do is learn from the past and try to do better the next time.

-Bruce Gerencser, 61, lives in rural Northwest Ohio with his wife of 40 years.
-He and his wife have six grown children and twelve grandchildren.
+Bruce Gerencser, 67, lives in rural Northwest Ohio with his wife of 46 years.
+He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
-For more information about Bruce, please read the About page.